Skip to main content

 This narrowing makes it easier for fatty material (atheroma) to build up.
 This narrowing and damage to the arteries lining your heart or brain could trigger a life-threatening heart attack or stroke.

-If left untreated, high blood pressure can also lead to complications such as:
+If left untreated, high blood pressure can also lead to conditions such as:

 What causes high blood pressure?

-In most cases, there isn't a specific reason for the cause of high blood pressure, but most people develop it because of their diet, lifestyle or medical condition.
+In most cases, there is not a specific reason for the cause of high blood pressure, but there are things that can increase your risk.
+These include:

-- having someone in your family with high blood pressure
+• having a family history of high blood pressure

 For some people, a cause of high blood pressure is found.
 This is known as ‘secondary hypertension’.